Miamiohlibs/Dashboard/README.md

 ### setup environment

 2. `touch .env`
-3. edit the .env file to include a version of this text `ALLOWED_USERS=‘yourusername,root'` (include the names of the users who should be permitted to start the app from the command line; this is more important in a server environment)
+3. edit the .env file to include a version of this text `ALLOWED_USERS=‘yourusername,root'` (include the names of the users who should be permitted to start the app from the command line; this is more important in a server environment).
+If you're installing the Dashboard on a server, set `ON_SERVER=true`; otherwise use `ON_SERVER=false`

 ### copy sample files to their locations